CaoWGG/TensorRT-CenterNet/README.md

 jetpack 4.2
 ```
 ### Models
-1. Convert [CenterNet](https://github.com/xingyizhou/centernet) model to onnx (deform cov is not supported)
+1. Convert [CenterNet](https://github.com/xingyizhou/centernet) model to onnx (deform conv is not support)
 2. Use [netron](https://github.com/lutzroeder/netron) to observe whether the output of the converted onnx model is (hm, reg, wh)

 ### Example